gracious-tech/stello/README.md

  - **app:** App for authoring and sending messages
     - All of the UI and functionality for Stello (the program) is in here, and it interacts with cloud APIs for publishing messages
-    - Written is JS for browser environment (for packaging with Electron or Cordova etc) using Vue 2 framework
+    - Written in JS for browser environment (for packaging with Electron or Cordova etc) using Vue 2 framework
  - **displayer:** Webpage that is deployed and served whenever a published message is viewed
     - The displayer is responsible for downloading, decrypting, and displaying messages
     - Written in Vue 3 and uses Vite for development and packaging